Aryan690/devsearch/README.md

-# :computer: DevSearch - Connect With Developers From Around The World!
+# DevSearch - Connect With Developers From Around The World!

+DevSearch is a dynamic platform designed to connect developers with projects and clients from around the globe.
+Whether you are a developer looking for your next gig or a project owner seeking skilled developers, DevSearch provides a seamless experience to meet your needs.

 ### Technologies Stack
 - Django, Django Rest Framework